 About

-Quail Hill Farm, one of the original Community Supported Agriculture (CSA) farms in the U.S., is a stewardship project of the Peconic Land Trust located in Amagansett, New York, on land donated by Deborah Ann Light.
+Quail Hill Farm (QHF), one of the original Community Supported Agriculture (CSA) farms in the U.S., is a stewardship project of the Peconic Land Trust located in Amagansett, New York, on land donated by Deborah Ann Light.

 Since it was established in 1990, Quail Hill Farm has grown to 35 acres serving over 250 families.

-The community farm also delivers fresh food to local restaurants and food pantries and participates in the Sag Harbor Farmers Market throughout the season.
+The community farm also delivers fresh food to local restaurants and food pantries, participates in the Amagansett Square Farmers Market throughout the season, and administers a Farm to Food Pantry program (a wholesale-style CSA) in partnership with The Center.

 A central part of our mission at Quail Hill is to educate the public concerning such issues as soil health, our seed supply, food security, and sustainable, organic farming practices.